NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 <a name="get-involved"></a>
 ## Do You Want To Get Involved?

-We are always looking for people to jump in and get involved, you do not need to be an existing coders, we can help you with that... you just need a willingness to learn and to have an open heart, we are always more interested what is in your heart rather than your head! ;-)
+We are always looking for people to jump in and get involved, you do not need to be an existing coder, we can help you with that... you just need a willingness to learn and to have an open heart, we are always more interested with what is in your heart rather than your head! ;-)

 We are looking for Web Devs (with any of these: react, angular, vue, js, html, css), Unity Devs & C# Devs.